 Power monitoring could be done at an aggregate PDU level (for example, one power meter for the main power line coming into each row) or at an individual “in cabinet” level.
 Monitoring power at PDU or aggregate PDU level not only gives the ability to calculate your PUE numbers but also gives data center administrators an overview of the power loads so they can ensure that loads are distributed evenly across the facility.

 The advantage of in rack PDU level monitoring is that these PDU’s often come with additional features such as power switching and environmental monitoring sensors.
 This allows closer monitoring and an overview of what’s happening inside each rack.
 Remember if you can’t monitor it, you can’t manage it!

 Having a complete picture of your power chain from source to rack to PDU gives an accurate overview of the power system.
-Voltage, KW, KW/H and Amperage data is displayed, allowing you to see where the system is less efficient that it could be.
+Voltage, KW, KW/H, and Amperage data are displayed, allowing you to see where the system is less efficient than it could be.
 This can prevent main breakers tripping, and overloads which result in costly downtime.
 By employing intelligent, switched PDU’s you gain remote power management for individual outlets.

-- AKCPro Server monitoring software gives facility to monitor and manage your UPS battery systems, ensuring healthy batteries and reliable backup power source.
-Monitoring the battery’s internal resistance, battery cycles and in the event of power outages, the battery time remaining based on current power consumption.
+- AKCPro Server monitoring software gives the facility to monitor and manage your UPS battery systems, ensuring healthy batteries and a reliable backup power source.
+Monitoring the battery’s internal resistance, battery cycles and in the event of power outages, the battery time remains based on current power consumption.
 Making sure that your UPS batteries are in tip-top condition will be repaid when power disruptions occur.